Recover files from Azure virtual machine backup (Preview)

 Windows Storage Spaces is a technology in Windows storage that enables you to virtualize storage.
 With Windows Storage Spaces you can group industry-standard disks into storage pools, and then create virtual disks, called storage spaces, from the available space in those storage pools.

-If the Azure VM that was backed up uses Windows Storage Spaces, then you can't run the executable script on this VM.
-Instead, run the executable script on any other machine that uses Windows Storage Spaces.
-Running the executable script on a computer with a compatible operating system is recommended.
+If the Azure VM that was backed up uses Windows Storage Spaces, then you can't run the executable script on the same VM.
+Instead, run the executable script on any other machine with a compatible operating system.

 If you have problems while recovering files from the virtual machines, check the following table for additional information.